WISSOrg/top/README.md

 ## Deploy

-Committed changes to `index.html` and `images` will be automatically deployed via GitHub Pages.
+Committed changes to `docs` will be automatically deployed via GitHub Pages.

 ## TODOs